Ryan Nugent-Hopkins Game Preview: Oilers vs. Kraken

 Nugent-Hopkins Stats vs. the Kraken

-- On defense, the Kraken are giving up 47 total goals (3.4 per game) which ranks 23rd in the league.
+- On defense, the Kraken are conceding 56 total goals (3.5 per game) which ranks 28th in the league.

 |2023-2024 Season